 The Safe Storage of Firearms Ordinance is part of City Attorney Mara W. Elliott's broader gun violence prevention effort, which includes her national leadership on using Gun Violence Restraining Orders to remove firearms from individuals who present a serious risk of harm to themselves or others.
 GVROs are a powerful tool in preventing domestic violence homicide, suicide, and violence in workplaces and on school campuses.
-Since Elliott launched the first GVRO program in California in December 2017, her office has obtained more than 150 GVROs, removing hundreds of firearms, including more than a dozen assault rifles from dangerous owners.
-Elliott's office has been selected by the California Legislature to train law enforcement agencies and municipalities throughout California on how to use GVROs as a tool to save lives.
+Since Elliott launched the first GVRO program in California in December 2017, her office has obtained more than 170 GVROs, removing hundreds of firearms, including more than a dozen assault weapons from dangerous owners.